googleate/higueron2/exampleSite/content/english/_index.md

   - name: Completion Date
     icon: fas fa-bell
-    content: The complex Lomas 3 and Lomas 4 is already under construction and will be finished in the Spring of 2023
+    content: The complex Lomas 3 and Lomas 4 is already under construction and will be finished in the Spring of 2023.
+The first payment of 20% in April 2022.
   - name: Features
     icon: fas fa-building
     content: Two parking spaces and storage room, Lighting control with presence detectors,